APLL-Intern-Challange-2026/document-extraction-template-repo/README.md

 ---

 ## ❓ Questions
-If you have questions, please open an **Issue** in the [Main Template Repository].
+If you have questions, please open an **Issue** in the [Main Template Repository](https://github.com/APLL-Intern-Challange-2026/document-extraction-template-repo).
 Do not email the recruiters directly.

 **Good luck!
-We are excited to see your local-first, innovative approach.**
+We are excited to see your innovative approach.**